dindinet/kaldi-hugo-cms/site/content/_index.md

 ---
 title: Thai Yoga Massage
-subtitle: The benefits of yoga with out the years of training
+subtitle: The benefits of yoga without the years of training
-image: /img/thai-massage.jpg
+image: /img/deeptissuemassage.jpg
 blurb:
   heading: Why Thai Yoga Massage?
   text: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Just let your Thai Yoga Massage practitioner slowly stretch and manipulate your whole body.
+At the end you will feel the same as if you had completed a yoga class.
+All the benefits without the effort.
 intro:
   heading: You Can Benefit from Thai Yoga Massage
   text: >-